dimitarminchev/LSP/02_programming/02_gcc.md

-## Компилатор
+## Compiler

-- Компилаторът GCC е разработен по проекта GNU и поддържа различни програмни езици.
+- The GCC compiler was developed under the GNU project and supports various programming languages.
-- Първоначално е наречен GNU C Compiler, когато е работил само с програмния език C.
+- It was originally called GNU C Compiler when it only worked with the C programming language.
-- Ще го използваме, за да направим нашите програми изпълними.
+- We will use it to make our programs executable.

 ![02_gcc.png](02_gcc.png)

-Повече информация:
+Reference:
 [https://en.wikipedia.org/wiki/GNU_Compiler_Collection](https://en.wikipedia.org/wiki/GNU_Compiler_Collection)